Unicorn (Marvel Comics): Milos Masaryk

 Milos Masaryk was a Soviet intelligence agent assigned to track down the original Crimson Dynamo, who defects to America.
 Wearing technology designed by the Dynamo, Masaryk gives himself the alias the "Unicorn" and battles Iron Man, but is defeated.
 The Unicorn was among the villains affected by Doctor Doom's high-frequency emotion charger, and was compelled to attack the Fantastic Four at the wedding of Reed Richards and Susan Storm.

-The Unicorn later allied himself with Count Nefaria.
-He then underwent experimental conditioning to augment his powers.
+The Unicorn later allies with Count Nefaria and undergoes experimental conditioning to augment his powers.
 With increased strength, he battled Iron Man once more after attempting to extort money from the U.S. Congress, but is defeated again.
-The process left the Unicorn with "accelerated cellular deterioration", and he is taunted with a cure by the villainous Red Ghost in exchange for assistance against Iron Man.
-However, once it becomes evident that the Red Ghost has lied, the Unicorn aids Iron Man and later escapes.
+The process left the Unicorn with "accelerated cellular deterioration", and he is taunted with a cure by the Red Ghost in exchange for assistance against Iron Man.
+Once it becomes evident that the Red Ghost has lied, the Unicorn aids Iron Man and later escapes.

 The Mandarin makes a similar promise to the Unicorn and deploys him against Iron Man on two separate occasions, both ending in Unicorn's defeat.
-In the first instance, the Mandarin's consciousness becomes entrapped in the Unicorn's body, but the Mandarin's mind is later freed from the Unicorn's body.
+In the first instance, the Mandarin's consciousness becomes trapped in the Unicorn's body, but the Mandarin's mind is later freed from the Unicorn's body.
 Using the alias "The Other", the Titanium Man uses the Unicorn against Iron Man who is finally able to capture Masaryk.
 In a dramatic turn, the very moment of his capture sees Masaryk slip into a life-threatening coma.
 Iron Man takes Masaryk to the Avengers Mansion, where teammate Yellowjacket wakes Masaryk and cures him of his debilitating disease.
 The process has the result of driving Masaryk insane, and a disorientated Unicorn inadvertently activates the hidden robot Arsenal.
 The Unicorn is stunned by the robot — which Iron Man drives off — and then placed in stasis pending a cure for his mental illness.

 Months later, Masaryk is freed when a fire breaks out at Stark Enterprises.
 He resumes the identity of the Unicorn and finds and attacks Iron Man once again.
 Still insane, the Unicorn refuses to believe that "The Other" was a lie, and begins to walk back to the Soviet Union via the ocean to find him.
 A severely weakened Iron Man can only watch as the Unicorn apparently drowns in the Atlantic Ocean.

 The Unicorn is later revived by the entity the Beyonder to fight with a new version of the Lethal Legion.
 The Unicorn is given a true third eye on a stalk with energy projection capabilities in lieu of a suit.

 During the "Infinity" storyline, Unicorn is among the villains recruited by Spymaster to help him attack the almost-defenseless Stark Tower.

 Iron Man and Hellcat later find Unicorn trying to steal the Gutenberg Bible.
-Korvac witnesses the fight and uses lightning to strike Iron Man, which also destroyed the Gutenberg Bible.
+Korvac witnesses the fight and uses lightning to strike Iron Man, which also destroyed the Bible.
 Unicorn later appears to help Korvac, Blizzard, and Controller fight Iron Man and Hellcat.